- Lower call volumes

 - Greater efficiency and ROI.

 Watch this on-demand webinar to learn how Royal Caribbean used speech analytics to revolutionize their contact center operations.
-Download the presentation deck here.
+Watch the Webinar

 [00:00:00] Sheri Greenhaus: [00:00:00] Hello everyone.
 This is Sherry Greenhouse managing partner of CRM exchange.
 And I’d like to welcome you to our first session for today, where we are going to discuss how Royal Caribbean embarked on a multi-year speech analytics voyage.
 So they’re going to go through what they did with analytics and QA and how it helps their entire operations.